kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 We propose introducing a new cluster-scoped API resource, `ClusterResourceClaimTemplate`, to allow cluster administrators to define standard Dynamic Resource Allocation (DRA) templates once at the cluster level.
-Any workload in any namespace can reference these templates.
-During Pod scheduling/admission, the control plane's resource claim controller resolves the cluster template and automatically generates a namespace-local `ResourceClaim` under the Pod's namespace.
+Any workload (via Pod or PodGroup) in any namespace can reference these templates.
+During Pod or PodGroup scheduling/admission, the control plane's resource claim controller resolves the cluster template and automatically generates a namespace-local `ResourceClaim` under the Pod's or PodGroup's namespace.

 ## Motivation